Barcelona itinerary: 5 days

 DAY 1 – OLD CITY BARCELONA: Plaça Catalunya, Las Ramblas, La Boqueria, Gothic Quarter, and Born.

-I suggest you visit the heart of Barcelona first, the most ancient area that dates back to the Romans.
-This will be about 7 kilometers (4.3 miles) of walking.
-But if you did it in one sweep without stopping, it would take about 1 hour and 21 minutes.
+I suggest you visit the “old town” of Barcelona first, some of which areas date back to ancient Roman times.
+My suggested route is about 7 kilometers (4.3 miles) of walking.
+But if you walked this route without stopping, it would take about 1 hour and 21 minutes.

 Morning